TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

 ## iPXE

-    On Triton Compute Nodes, which run SmartOS booted off a network, stored locally is an implementation of iPXE, an enhanced for of Preboot eXecution Environment (PXE). piadm(1M) can install iPXE in lieu of the normal Boot Image and Platform Image.
+    On Triton Compute Nodes, which run SmartOS booted off a network, stored locally is an implementation of iPXE, an enhanced form of Preboot eXecution Environment (PXE). piadm(1M) can install iPXE in lieu of the normal Boot Image and Platform Image.
 The word "ipxe" can be used in place of a PI stamp or a source.
 Unlike Platform Images, ipxe can only